isaureCdB/deepATTRACT/README.md

 ------------------------------------------
 Filter and Dock
 ------------------------------------------

-_ Score each conformer in clust3Ar.list at each position _ Get starting position + conformer having a score < 1000 _ Distribute to each starting position the conformers from clust1Ar.list in the clust3Ar of the well-scored conformer _ Score in place
+./deepATTRACT.sh

-_ Retain the e7 best-scored poses
+_ Create starting positions by applying 128 rotations at each point _ Cluster conformers at 3A, list their centers in clust3Ar.list _ Score each conformer of clust3Ar.list at each position _ Select poses (position + conformer) having a score < 1000 _ Distribute to each starting position the conformers in the same clust3Ar as the well-scored conformer _ Score, retain the e7 best-scored poses
 _ minimize vmax=100
 _ keep top e6

 ------------------------------------------
 Assemble
 ------------------------------------------
- 1.3A cutoff
+[redaction ongoing]
-assemble 5 to 8 frag > ~ 1-2.e6 chains
+Use 1.3A cutoff for overlapping fragments assemble 5 to 8 frag > ~ 1-2.e6 chains